Common Questions About Florida Law

 When you are applying for Florida Medicaid and VA Pension benefits are already coming in (mostly meaning Aid and Attendance) then these calculations will be very important.

 It is also important to note is that if the elder receives Medicaid in the nursing home, the VA will need to be notified and then his/her VA Pension (including Aid and Attendance) will eventually be reduced to $90/month, which is not countable as income for Medicaid purposes.

 VA Pension income does not include any VA Disability payments.
-VA disability is all countable income for Medicaid purposes, so it is important to know what type of VA income is being received.
+VA disability payments (based upon an injury while serving our country) is all countable income for Medicaid purposes, so it is important to know what type of VA income is being received.